 Connecting Citizens with Their Government.

 Celebrated the first week of May since 1985, Public Service Recognition Week (PSRW) is organized annually by the Public Employees Roundtable (PER) and its member organizations to honor the men and women who serve our nation as federal, state, county and local government employees.
 To receive updates, like us on Facebook or follow us on Twitter (#PSRW).

 Attend, Connect, Share

-PSRW Message from President Obama
+Proclamation from President Obama

-Letter of support from the 2015 PSRW Co-chairs
+Letter of support from the 2016 PSRW Co-chairs

-U.S. Senate and House of Representatives Resolutions Honoring Public Servants
+U.S. Senate and House of Representatives 2016 Resolutions Honoring Public Servants